arjans/dist/README.md

-# Dist: 3d Modelling with Signed Distance Fields
+# Dist: 3d Modeling with Signed Distance Fields

 Dist is a simple way to model 3d objects with signed distance fields.
 You can define functions representing shapes in Racket, and then render them in the repl using Racket's plot library.
 Here's a simple example of a shape function and its corresponding output in the repl: